 Abbvie partners with Genmab in $750 mln cancer therapy deal

-June 10 (Reuters) - Abbvie Inc ABBV.N said on Wednesday it has entered into an agreement with Genmab AS to jointly develop and commercialize cancer treatment.
+June 10 (Reuters) - Abbvie Inc ABBV.N said on Wednesday it is partnering with Genmab AS GMAB.CO to jointly develop and commercialize cancer treatment, as it looks to expand its cancer franchise.

+The U.S. based pharma giant will pay Genmab $750 million upfront to jointly develop and commercialize three of Genmab's cancer-targeting antibody products, including its potential blood cancer treatment epcoritamab, which is currently in a mid-stage study.

 (Reporting By Mrinalika Roy in Bengaluru; Editing by Vinay Dwivedi)